lvw5264/signal2json/README.md

 As seen in `example.json.py`, a lightly augmented version of Discord History Viewer's refreshingly simple format is used in a modified version of its HTML code to allow it to view images locally.

 Because of security restrictions on reading files from disk in browser HTML/JS code, if you want to view images you will need to serve the images directory using python's simpleHTTPserver, available on any Linux or Mac OS X system.
+We have a copy of it in this repo.

 https://dht.chylex.com/build/viewer.html